bfgn.experiments package¶

 -

-= None¶ Whether an existing history object was loaded from the model training directory.
+loaded_existing_history= None¶ Whether an existing history object was loaded from the model training directory.

 - Type